sappo/sappo.github.com/source/_posts/Cross-compiling-for-the-Raspberry-Pi.md

 RANLIB="${TOOLCHAIN_PATH}/${TOOLCHAIN_HOST}-ranlib"
 ```

-There are more but for most projects those are suffcient.
+There are more but for most projects those are sufficient.
 Further we need the
 sysroot environment for this toolchain and add it to our compiler flags.

 ```bash